© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/university-enterprise-zones/university-enterprise-zones

-We are providing £15 million in capital funding between 2014 to 2017 to fund 4 pilot UEZs.
-For every £1 of government funding, the universities will raise £2 of match funding.
+BEIS provided £15 million in capital funding between 2014 to 2017 to fund 4 pilot UEZs.
+For every £1 of government funding, the universities were required to raise £2 of match funding.

 - Bradford (Leeds City Region)

-The pilots will be fully evaluated at the end of the scheme.
+The pilots will be fully evaluated at the end of the scheme in 2023 with an interim evaluation in 2018 to 2019.